 Restricted sources:

 When using an AI application that genuinely retrieves existing sources, the answer produced by AI is often based on a very small number of documents.
-There is little information on how the application selects the sources it uses, which weakens the reliability of the answer.
+There is no exact information on how the application selects the very sources it uses, which may weaken the reliability of the answer.
 AI applications can reach only open access materials.
 Some of the most relevant sources may be missing altogether.
 Therefore, check the original sources to which the AI refers.
-Also, conduct your own search in actual scientific databases to get a more comprehensive view.
+Has AI been able to create right conclusions?
+Pay attention to general applicability and up-to-dateness of the references, too.

 The quality of results may vary: